 Our Catholic Identity

-Weekly mass 2019 - Fr.
-Richard Dion, our chaplin and priest of St. Anthony of Padua Parish welcomes students to mass each Wednesday, 8:00 am-8:45am.
+Weekly mass 2020 - Fr.
+Joshua, our chaplin and priest of St. Anthony of Padua Parish welcomes students to mass each Friday, 8:00 am-8:45am.

 As Manchester's only Catholic school dedicated solely to teaching 7th and 8th graders, St. Joe's provides an environment finely tuned to early adolescents in terms of academic challenge, social environment, and faith formation.